- ad hoc provisioning profile

 - Apple Worldwide Developer Relations Certification Authority

-The certificate authority that validates development and distribution certificates for apps submitted to the App Store and the Mac App Store.
+The certificate authority that validates development and distribution certificates for apps submitted to the store.

 - App Store

-A service for purchasing and downloading iOS apps.
+A service for purchasing and downloading iOS and watchOS apps.
 The App Store is available on iOS devices and in the iTunes Store on Mac and Windows computers.

 - app thinning